 Then we make the short drive to Pompeii, in the shadow of Vesuvius.
 Lunch is included so you can try some authentic Neapolitan pizza before our tour of Pompeii.

 In the year 79 AD, the residents of Pompeii, a prosperous and sophisticated Roman city, were going about their day.
-Suddenly and without warning, the normally quiet Mount Vesuvius erupted, burying the city in up to 6 metres of ash and pumice.
+Suddenly and without warning, the normally quiet Mount Vesuvius erupted, burying the city in up to 6 meters of ash and pumice.
 Whilst many Pompeiians escaped, approximately 2,000 people were buried and perished.
 The ash perfectly preserved the city, and on our guided tour we will see some of the surviving artifacts, mosaics and buildings, and will find out more about the eruption and what life was like in the city before this fateful day.

 After our tour of Pompeii we head along the picturesque Sorrentine coast to Sorrento, where dinner is included - please dress smartly as it is a formal dinner!